-III.
 AUTHORITY

-- A. TSTC West Texas reserves to itself all the rights, privileges and authority assigned to it and/or it's duly authorized administrative officials by the Texas Legislature and/or the Board of Regents.
-The chief administrative officer is the Campus President.
-He/she may actively exercise his/her authority in disciplinary matters or he/she may appoint/designate another employee to act on his/her behalf.
-All policies, rules, regulations, fees, curricula, etc., are subject to change, either as a result of legislative action, action by the Board of Regents, the system Leadership Alliance or any other appropriate body or department.
-TSTC West Texas retains jurisdiction for disciplinary purposes over a person who was a student at the time he/she allegedly violated an institutional policy, regulation or law, even though that person is no longer an enrolled student at TSTC West Texas. - B. The Vice President of Student Development or designee is the administrative officer charged with supervision of student discipline.
+TSTC West Texas reserves to itself all the rights, privileges and authority assigned to it and/or it's duly authorized

+The Vice President of Student Development or designee is the administrative officer charged with supervision of student discipline.
 He/she may actively participate in all phases of disciplinary action or he/she may assign/designate a counselor or other TSTC West Texas employee to act in his/her behalf.
-All actions taken by said designee are subject to review by the Associate VP.
-Instructors may recommend to the Associate VP or to a counselor that a student be placed on disciplinary probation for inappropriate/disruptive conduct or behavior in a classroom or laboratory.
+All actions taken by said designee are subject to review by the Associate Vice President of Student Development.
+Instructors may recommend to the Associate Vice President of Student Development or to a counselor that a student be placed on disciplinary probation for inappropriate/disruptive conduct or behavior in a classroom or laboratory.
 Such recommendations will be handled according to stated judicial procedure.

-IV.
 STUDENT BEHAVIOR POLICIES

-Each student is expected to act in a manner consistent with the College's function as an educational institution.
+Each student is expected to act in a manner consistent with the college's function as an educational institution.
 Specific examples of misconduct or inappropriate behavior for which students may be subject to disciplinary action include, but are not limited to, the following: